 More information and timetables for the Snowdon Sherpa.

 Seven More Cool Things To Do in Snowdonia

-- Get on your bike Mountain biking is popular in the Gwydyr Forest near Betws-y-Coed.
+- Get on your bike Mountain biking and cycling are is popular in the Gwydyr Forest near Betws-y-Coed.

 - Go Down The Mines at the Llechwedd Slate Caverns.
 Descend Britain's steepest passenger railway for an underground son et lumiere in the Victorian slate mines.

 - Go Up The Mountain Climb Snowdon the easy way on the Snowdon Mountain Railway a really spectacular 2.5 hour journey to the summit.

 - Ride 'em Cowperson Pony trekking is a tranquil way to see the best of the National Park.
 Snowdonia Riding Stables has information on how to organize a vacation on horseback.